 Simplified anatomy of the eye

-Astigmatism is a type of refractive error caused when either your cornea or lens has mismatched curves.
-This makes your vision blurry because there are two image points.
+Astigmatism is a type of refractive error caused when either the cornea or the lens has mismatched curves.
+This makes vision blurry because there are two image points.

 A refractive error